descawed/sh2-heavens-knife/README.md

 equipped weapon.
 Pressing E on the weapon that's already equipped, or on an item that's not equippable, will clear the equipped weapon.

-**Note**: When editing Maria's starting inventory, the option to change the equipped weapon is disabled.
-This is because the game expects her to have the revolver equipped in the opening cutscene and will crash if she doesn't.
-However, the game will allow you to have a weapon equipped which is not actually in your inventory.
-So, if you don't want Maria to have the revolver, remove it from her inventory.
-Then, at the first opportunity after the opening cutscene, unequip it or equip a different weapon.
-This will eliminate the revolver from her inventory without having to edit the inventory a second time.

 ### Mappings

 The item mappings menu allows you to replace weapon and ammo pickups with pickups of different weapons and ammo.
 Here's